Counterfact

 What's with these never types?

-If you peek into the type definitions under path-types you may notice a bunch of references to never.
+If you peek into the type definitions under types/paths you may notice a bunch of references to never.
 For example, you might see query: never.

 The upshot is you won't see query offered as an autocomplete when you type $. when you're writing code for that operation.
 And if you have code like $.query.id, TypeScript will yell at you.